-Because some of the key components in our products come from limited sources of supply, we are susceptible to supply shortages or supply changes, which could disrupt or delay our scheduled product deliveries to our customers and may result in the loss of sales and customers.
+Because some of the key components in our products come from limited sources of supply, we are susceptible to supply shortages, long lead times for components, and supply changes, each of which could disrupt or delay our scheduled product deliveries to our customers, result in inventory shortage, and may result in the loss of sales and customers.

 We and our contract manufacturers currently purchase several key parts and components used in the manufacture of our products from limited sources of supply.
-We are therefore subject to the risk of shortages in the supply of these components and the risk that component suppliers discontinue or modify components used in our products.
-We have faced component shortages in the past.
-Certain of our limited source components for particular appliances and suppliers of those components include: specific types of central processing units from Intel Corporation, Advanced Micro Devices, Inc., RMI Corporation and VIA Technologies, Inc. and network chips from Broadcom Corporation, Marvell Technology Group Ltd. and Intel.
-The introduction by component suppliers of new versions of their products, particularly if not anticipated by us or our contract manufacturers, could require us to expend significant resources to incorporate these new components into our products.
+We are therefore subject to the risk of shortages and long lead times in the supply of these components and the risk that component suppliers discontinue or modify components used in our products.
+We have in the past experienced, and are currently experiencing, shortages and long lead times for certain components.
+Certain of our limited source components for particular appliances and suppliers of those components include: specific types of central processing units from Intel Corporation, Advanced Micro Devices, Inc., RMI Corporation and VIA Technologies, Inc., network chips from Broadcom Corporation, Marvell Technology Group Ltd. and Intel, and hard drives from Western Digital Technologies, Inc. The introduction by component suppliers of new versions of their products, particularly if not anticipated by us or our contract manufacturers, could require us to expend significant resources to incorporate these new components into our products.
 In addition, if these suppliers were to discontinue production of a necessary part or component, we would be required to expend significant resources and time in locating and integrating replacement parts or components from another vendor.
 Qualifying additional suppliers for limited source parts or components can be time-consuming and expensive.

 Our manufacturing partners have experienced long lead times for the purchase of components incorporated into our products.
 Lead times for components may be adversely impacted by factors outside of our control, such as natural disasters and other factors.
+For example, lead times for some components are currently being extended by the impact on certain suppliers of flooding in Thailand.
 Our reliance on a limited number of suppliers involves several additional risks, including:

-- a potential inability to obtain an adequate supply of required parts or components when required; - · financial or other difficulties faced by our suppliers; - infringement or misappropriation of our intellectual property; - · price increases; - failure of a component to meet environmental or other regulatory requirements; - · failure to meet delivery obligations in a timely fashion; and - failure in component quality.
+- a potential inability to obtain an adequate supply of required parts or components when required; - financial or other difficulties faced by our suppliers; - infringement or misappropriation of our intellectual property;

+- price increases; - failure of a component to meet environmental or other regulatory requirements; - · failure to meet delivery obligations in a timely fashion; and - failure in component quality.